Shooting victim says he was pointing his gun at Rittenhouse

 He said he provided medical assistance to about 10 other people that night in Kenosha.

-Rittenhouse is white, as are the three men he shot, but the case has stirred furious debate about racial justice, policing, vigilantism and the right to bear arms.
+Rittenhouse is white, as are the three men he shot, but the case has stirred furious debate about the racial unrest that erupted around the U.S. during the summer of 2020, as well as about vigilantism and the right to bear arms.

-In the first week of Rittenhouse's trial, witnesses testified that the first man shot and killed, Joseph Rosenbaum, 36, was “hyperaggressive” and “acting belligerently” that night and threatened to kill Rittenhouse at one point.
+Last week at Rittenhouse's trial, witnesses testified that the first man shot and killed, Joseph Rosenbaum, 36, was “hyperaggressive” and “acting belligerently” that night and threatened to kill Rittenhouse at one point.

 One witness said Rosenbaum was gunned down after he chased Rittenhouse and lunged for the young man's rifle.